ligandro/NRT-Player-Data-Report/README.md

 The data used in from Wyscout.
 It is tabular with multiple columns containing different type of player stats.

 ### 1. Player Data Report
-   Data from Wyscout.
    Used to identify key player strengths, and visualize their standout attributes.

   - **Key Features**